Create targets for Dynamic Search Ads

 Ways to target

 Dynamic Search Ads automatically show your ad based on the content of your website.
 This means that instead of keywords, we use dynamic ad targets to show your ads to customers.
 With dynamic ad targets, you can choose all or a subset of pages in your website's domain that'll be used to target your ads to customers.
-It's important to keep in mind that Dynamic Search Ads use the landing pages from your website's domain that are indexed in Google's organic search index.
+Dynamic Search Ads use pages on your website that are discovered by Google's search and ad crawlers (programs that automatically discover and scan websites by following links from one webpage to another).

 Here are the five types of dynamic ad targets you can use to refine how we'll show your ads: